avsrma/canvas-dialog-mnist-dataloader/README.md

 # Canvas Dialog MNIST Dataset
 MNIST Digits with attributes like digit color, background color and style are placed at random positions on a 128x128 canvas.
-The digits are allowed overlap to a certain extend and can also be resized.
+The digits are allowed overlap upto 40% and are randomly resized between 15 to 28.
+Aspect ratio is not maintained.
 Below is an example of an image provided by the dataloader.

 ![](resized.png)